 Breast Augmentation with Implants - Manhattan & NJ

-According to the study, Female Sexual Quotient in Patients after Breast Augmentation, Brazilian doctors found that 80% of women experience a heightened level of sexual satisfaction and arousal after their surgery.
+According to the study, Female Sexual Quotient in Patients after Breast Augmentation, Brazilian doctors found that a substantial number of women experience a heightened level of sexual satisfaction and arousal after their surgery.

 Another study, Effect of breast augmentation mammoplasty on self-esteem and sexuality: a quantitative analysis, reported that patients also had more self esteem.
 Research proves that this augmentation procedure not only enhances your feminine curves by enlarging your breasts, but it can also positively impact your self perception and life.
 We perform Breast Augmentations at both our New Jersey offices and our Manhattan, NYC location.
 View our Breast Augmentation before and afters done on our own patients below:

 What breast enhancement, informally known as a boob job, can do for you